maarlf/vasp/README.md

 Parse VASP OUTCAR file informations to CSV.

 ## Usage
-Run `parser/cmd.py <structure name>` on structure directory that contains OUTCAR from VASP calculation.
+Run `$ python parser/cmd.py <structure name>` on structure directory that contains OUTCAR from VASP calculation.

 You'll have atom positions, magnetic moments, energies, and number of electrons on `DATA` file.